-Showing the locals that you respect their culture and have a desire to learn will go a long way towards making your trip fulfilling.
+Showing the locals that you respect their culture and have the desire to learn will go a long way toward making your trip fulfilling.
 You can learn more by connecting with locals than you ever could from a paid tour guide.
 These connections and conversations open a window into the authentic culture of a place.

 How can you show respect for local cultures while traveling?

 Being respectful and authentic while out on your adventures just requires a desire to learn and a little self-awareness!
 The right preparation can help too.
 Here are our recommendations:

 1. Do your research!